Borja-ormun/AnalitycsPortfolio/README.md

 ## 🤝 Let's connect

-If you're interested in collaborating, sharing feedback, or just talking about data, feel free to reach out!
+If you're interested in collaborating or sharing feedback, feel free to reach out!

----
+bormun97@gmail.com

 ⭐ Thanks again for visiting **AnalyticPortfolio**!
-It is an analytical portfolio